 Make sure to wash ginger roots nicely with water to get rid of dirt and mud.
-Pat them dry using a clean kitchen towel before scraping/peeling.
+Pat them dry using a clean kitchen towel before scraping/peeling them.

 AVOID USING WATER to grind the ginger garlic paste.
 It reduces the shelf life of the blend.
-If you want to use it within the next few days or freeze it then it is fine to add 1 – 2 tablespoons of water to grind the paste.
+If you want to use it within the next few days or freeze it, adding 1 – 2 tablespoons of water is OK to grind the paste.
 Else avoid using water.

 DO NOT ADD TOO MUCH SALT OR OIL.
 The ginger and garlic paste should not reek of salt and oil.
-The key flavor of the paste should be natural ginger and garlic.
+The key flavour of the paste should be natural ginger and garlic.

 DO NOT LEAVE IT at room temperature for more than 1 hour, especially in a tropical climate.
 Always store it in the refrigerator or freeze it.

 For immediate use (within a week or fortnight), transfer ginger garlic paste to an airtight container and store it in the refrigerator.
-Always make sure to use a clean dry spoon to scoop out the quantity needed.
+Always use a clean, dry spoon to scoop out the quantity needed.

 For freezing, transfer the paste to silicone ice cube trays and cover them with a lid or cling foil.
 Keep the tray in the freezer.
 Once frozen, you can store the paste cubes in ziplock bags or containers.